AGCCS/AGCCS-CTRL22/circuit/README.md

 The ATmega4808 used in our project is a modern incarnation of the ATmega series, and in many aspects more closely related to the XMega series.
 You will need a fairly recent version of `avr-gcc`, `avr-libc` and `avr-binutils` (verified with versions 7.3, 2.0.0 and 2.26, respectively):

 - for Linux an appropriate toolchain should be supplied by your distribution (verified for Debian);
-- for Mac OSX and Windows, the most pragmatic way to get a recent toolchain is to borrow it from an up-to-date Arduino installation (look for `_where_ever_Ardiono_is/Java/hardware/tools/avr/bin/` and set your `PATH` Vriable accordingly.
+- for Mac OSX and Windows, the most pragmatic way to get a recent toolchain is to borrow it from an up-to-date Arduino installation (look for `_where_ever_Ardiono_is/Java/hardware/tools/avr/bin/` and set your `PATH` Variable accordingly.

 Another speciality of the XMega series is that they are natively programmed via the so called UPDI one-pin interface.
-The official programmer Atmel ICE ($100+) works fine with WIndows and Atmel AVR Studio (Version 7 or latest) and provides professional grade debugging facilities.
-However, at the time of writing) it is not well supported by mainstream `avrdude`.
-Fortunately, the [`pyudpi`](https://github.com/mraardvark/pyupdi) project provides a low-cost alternative which only needs an of the shelf USB-to-serial converter and a single 4.7K resistor --- and which we used with no problems at all on Mac OSX and Linux. **Again: you will need a 3.3V USB-serial converter**.
+The official programmer Atmel ICE ($100+) works fine with Windows and Atmel AVR Studio (Version 7 or latest) and provides professional grade debugging facilities.
+However, at the time of writing, it is not well supported by mainstream `avrdude`.
+Fortunately, the [`pyudpi project`](https://github.com/mraardvark/pyupdi) provides a low-cost alternative which only needs an of the shelf USB-to-serial converter and a single 4.7K resistor --- and which we used with no problems at all on Mac OSX and Linux. **Again: you will need a 3.3V USB-serial converter**.

 Short instructions: